How to Care for Your Mental Health After Melanoma Diagnosis

 A melanoma diagnosis can be scary and overwhelming.
 This, along with isolation and feelings of helplessness, can make you vulnerable to mental health issues.
 In fact, about 30% of people with melanoma say they have significant psychological stress, such as anxiety or depression, according to Memorial Sloan Kettering Cancer Center.
 So it's crucial to care for your mental health as well as your physical health during treatment.

 The stress surrounding diagnosis

 It's perfectly natural to feel distressed shortly after your diagnosis.
 You might have thoughts of death and dying, or ruminate about your future and how the diagnosis will affect your family.
 You might find yourself focusing on all the things you can’t do because of treatment, or how you might have to give up activities you enjoy.

 Anxiety and depression during treatment

 Anxiety and depression are the most common mental health issues you may experience during treatment for melanoma.
 It's understandable to be anxious about the tests and scans you have to undergo.
 You may worry about the effect treatment will have on your daily life.
 As you undergo treatments, you may find you become depressed.
 If you don’t have a support network, treatment and its side effects may leave you feeling isolated.

 Treating the mind and body

-Treatment for melanoma should take your mind and your body into account.
+Treatment for melanoma should take your body and mind into account.
 “The mind, body, and spirit have a reciprocal relationship, and each affects the other,” David Wakefield, M.D., a doctor at the Cancer Treatment Centers of America, says on the organization's website.
 Their cancer treatment programs integrate mind and body treatment.
-For example, they often include laughter therapy, pet therapy, music therapy, and spiritual counseling during cancer treatment.
-Ask your doctor about these options.
+For example, they include laughter therapy, pet therapy, music therapy, and spiritual counseling.
+It's worth asking your doctor about these options.

 Mental health screening during treatment